kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 ![MPI_support](/images/2025-07-09-introducing-trainer-v2/MPI_support.png)

-The diagram above shows how this works in practice - the **KF Trainer** automatically **handles the SSH key generation** and **MPI communication** between training pods, which allows frameworks like DeppSpeed to coordinate training across multiple GPU nodes without requiring manual configuration of inter-node communication.
+The diagram above shows how this works in practice - the **KF Trainer** automatically **handles the SSH key generation** and **MPI communication** between training pods, which allows frameworks like DeepSpeed to coordinate training across multiple GPU nodes without requiring manual configuration of inter-node communication.

 # Fault Tolerance Improvements